hmei7-id/sqli_scanner/README.md

 **ScanSQLi** is a lightweight, multithreaded SQL Injection (SQLi) scanner written in Python.
 It tests multiple target URLs, parameters, and payloads concurrently to detect potential SQL injection vulnerabilities.

-This tool is intended for penetration testers, web security researchers, and educators.
+Intended audience: penetration testers, web security researchers, educators.
 Use responsibly and only on systems you are authorized to test.

 **Repository:** https://github.com/hmei7-id/sqli_scanner